srose/keycloak_contributions/stories/story-hour-of-code-get-started.md

 Repeat token call from [keycloak-api](../api/keycloak-client-credentials-grant.http)

-Alternative is to stop and rebuild.
+Without the debugger and for more complicated stuff, changes are either visible:
+- immediately (IDE build)
+- after restarting the launch-config
+- a partial/complete rebuild through maven

 ### Persistence

 By default, there is a [file based h2 database](https://www.keycloak.org/server/all-config#category-database) for persistence.

-When using IDELauncher, everything resides in target-Folder to have it cleaned up via maven.
+When using IDELauncher, everything regarding persistence resides in /target-folder to have it cleaned up via maven.

 This can be changed via *kc.home.dir* setting to avoid being deleted via clean-goal of a maven run.

-Another option of course would be one of the databases keycloak supports e.g. postgres.
+Another option of course would be one of the databases keycloak supports e.g. postgres, but requires a running postgres somewhere.

+...

 ### Configuration

-Through persistence, we would not lose our Clients, Users, Roles, Groups, etc.
+Through persistence, we would **not** lose our Clients, Users, Roles, Groups, etc.

 Automation of this configuration could be an additional feature, but also reproduce our config explicitly.

+...

 ### Run a specific version
-For reproducing bugs or understanding behaviour in a previous version.
+For reproducing bugs or understanding behaviour in a previous release-version of keycloak.

 [Sync tags](../howto-00-regular-sync.md#sync-tags-for-keycloak-releases) if they are missing.

 ```bash
 git checkout 26.0.1
 ```
 Build and run as before...

-### Continue
+### More on Running in the IDE(IntelliJ)
 Not as a story documented [here](../howto-02-run.md#ide-intellij)

+## Regular task: Local: run keycloak's admin-ui in dev-mode and IDE (VSCode)
+Skip today

+## Regular task: Local: run keycloak's account-ui in dev-mode and IDE (VSCode)
+Skip today

 ## Regular task: Local: start a new pull-request
 Skip today